mejrimo/mejrimo.github.io/README.md

-This is my first test with "start2impact".
+This is my first test with "start2impact".<br>
-The goal of this project is to ceate a personal page using HTML & CSS.
+The goal of this project is to ceate a personal page using HTML & CSS.<br>
-Here I will talk about myself and soon I'll add more projects!
+Here I will talk about myself and soon I'll add more projects!<br>